VMware vSphere vs Proxmox: Which is best for your business?

 Comparing the two

 ESXi is a mostly closed off, proprietary product that has a free version with limited features.
-Most enterprise features are not available in the free version.
+However, enterprise features are not available in the free version.

 Proxmox is a free, open source product based on other free, open source products (KVM, LXC, etc) with all features enabled.